Middle Indo-Aryan languages: General characteristics

 A Middle Indo-Aryan innovation are the serial verb constructions that have evolved into complex predicates in modern north Indian languages such as Hindi and Bengali.
 For example, भाग जा (bhāg jā) 'go run' means run away, पका ले (pakā le) 'take cook' means to cook for oneself, and पका दे (pakā de) 'give cook' means to cook for someone.
 The second verb restricts the meaning of the main verb or adds a shade of meaning to it.
 Subsequently, the second verb was grammaticalised further into what is known as a light verb, mainly used to convey lexical aspect distinctions for the main verb.

 The innovation is based on Sanskrit atmanepadi (fruit of the action accrues to the doer) and parasmaipadi verbs (fruit of the action accrues to some other than the doer).
 For example, पका दे (pakā de) 'give cook' has the result of the action (cooked food) going to someone else, and पका ले (pakā le) 'take cook' to the one who is doing the cooking.

 Attested languages

 Pāli

 Pali is the best attested of the Middle Indo-Aryan languages because of the extensive writings of early Buddhists.
 These include canonical texts, canonical developments such as Abhidhamma, and a thriving commentarial tradition associated with figures such as Buddhaghosa.
-Early Pāli texts, such as the Sutta-nipāta contain many "Magadhisms" (such as heke for eke; or masculine nominative singular in -e).
+Early Pāli texts, such as the Sutta Nipāta contain many "Magadhisms" (such as heke for eke; or masculine nominative singular in -e).
 Pāli continued to be a living second language until well into the second millennium.
-The Pali Text Society was founded in 1881 by T. W. Rhys Davids to preserve, edit, and publish texts in Pāli, as well as English translations.
+The Pali Text Society was founded in 1881 by Thomas William Rhys Davids to preserve, edit, and publish texts in Pāli, as well as English translations.